HTTP-RPC/Kilo/README.md

 public TemplateEncoder(URL url) { ... }
 ```

-The single argument specifies the URL of the template document (typically as a resource on the application's classpath).
-The escape modifier corresponding to the document's extension (if any) will be applied by default.
+The single argument specifies the location of the template document (typically as a resource on the application's classpath).
+An escape [modifier](#custom-modifiers) corresponding to the document's extension will be automatically applied if available ("json", "csv", "xml", and "html" are currently supported).

-Templates are applied using one of the following methods:
+Templates are applied via one of the following methods:

 ```java
 public void write(Object value, OutputStream outputStream) { ... }